thumma23/WW2EncyclopediaApp/README.md

 # WW2EncyclopediaApp

 This iOS app is an encyclopedia about WW2 events.
-It is meant to be used for people who would like to learn more about the events that led to and occured during the deadliest conflict in human history.
+It is meant to be used for people who would like to learn more about the events that led to and occurred during the deadliest conflict in human history.

 ## Features
 ### Explore
 ![alt text](/Explore.png)

 In the Explore page, users can explore 40+ significant events in WW2.
-By swiping through various events, users can pick and choose which events they would like to explore and learn more about it in the Conent View (which is shown below)
+By swiping through various events, users can pick and choose which events they would like to explore and learn more about it in the Content View (which is shown below)

 ### Content View
 ![alt text](/contentview.png)